guardian/cdk/docs/migration-guide-ec2.md

 4. Run some tests to confirm that functionality still works as expected.

-5. Wait for a while before proceeding with Stage 6.
+5. Wait for a while before proceeding with the next step.

     If something goes wrong at this point, we can still roll back by reverting the DNS change.